wix/Detox/docs/Guide.ThirdPartyDrivers.md

 }
 ```

-While React Native officially supports Android and iOS, other platforms such as [Web](https://github.com/necolas/react-native-web) and [Windows](https://github.com/microsoft/react-native-windows) can be targeted.
+While Detox technically supports Android devices and iOS simulators out of the box, devices running other platforms such as [Web](https://github.com/necolas/react-native-web) or [Windows](https://github.com/microsoft/react-native-windows) can be targeted.

 If your app targets a third-party platform, you may switch to use a [third-party driver](#how-to-use-a-third-party-driver) to run your tests on said platform.
 If one doesn't already exist, you can [write your own](#Writing-a-new-third-party-driver).

 ## How to Use a Third-party Driver

 Check to see if a [third-party driver](#Existing-Third-party-drivers) already exists for the platform you wish to target.
 Mostly likely, the driver will have setup instructions.

 Overall the setup for any third party driver is fairly simple.

 1. Add the driver to your `package.json` with `npm install --save-dev detox-driver-package` or `yarn add --dev detox-driver-package`